nammayatri/jenkins-config/README.md

-# nammayatri Jenkins CI configuration
+# CI configurations

-Configuration for the CI machines used in https://github.com/nammayatri
+Nammayatri uses Jenkins for CI.
+This repository contains the NixOS configuration for the master node and the macOS slave node.
+It uses [jenkins-nix-ci](https://github.com/juspay/jenkins-nix-ci) under the hood.

 ## Deploying